kakagapo/ReadingList/notes/books/code_hidden_lang_of_computer_hw_and_sw.md

-# 1. Best Friends
+## 1. Best Friends

 - codes in general

-- morse code
+### Morse code

-    - todo: try it with signalling mirrors or torch
+- Todo: try it with signalling mirrors or torch
 - SOS ... --- ...
 - no case difference
 - simpler and shorter codes for frequently used letters
 - time spacing between letters and words (also consider human factor)

-# 2. Codes and Combinations
+## 2. Codes and Combinations

 - Samuel Finley Breese Morse (1791 - 1872)

-3. Braille and Binary Codes
+## 3. Braille and Binary Codes

-4. Anatomy of a Flashlight
+## 4. Anatomy of a Flashlight

-5. Seeing Around Corners
+## 5. Seeing Around Corners

-6. Telegraphs and Relays
+## 6. Telegraphs and Relays

 Talks about telegraph.
     - just a switch with an electromagnet
     - saving one line by using ground